eavonius/powerdelivery/secrets.markdown

 <br />

-### Using credentials on nodes
+### Applying roles to nodes using credentials

-You may encounter a need to execute roles on nodes using a different set of credentials than the currently logged in user.
-A common example is when production nodes require a different account than development or test nodes to deploy to.
-Additionally, if any of the PowerShell commands in the roles you execute on a remote node in turn access another node (this is known as a *"double-hop"* scenario), your credentials will fail to make it to that "second hop".

-You can overcome both of these issues using the solution that follows.
+If a remote node is only accessible using a different Windows account than the user running powerdelivery, you can use credentials to connect to it.
+A common scenario where this occurs is when the user running powerdelivery is not on the same domain as the nodes they are deploying to.

 <br />